Science

 - Lehmann S, Delaby C, Vialaret J, Ducos J, Hirtz C. Current and future use of "dried blood spot" analyses in clinical chemistry.
 Clinical Chemistry & Laboratory Medicine 51(10):1897–1909, 2013. doi.org/10.1515/cclm-2013-0228.

 - U.S. Food & Drug Administration.
-510(k) Premarket Notification database — Q-Pad cleared device record and HPV-related submissions. accessdata.fda.gov.
+510(k) Premarket Notification database — Q-Pad cleared device record and supporting analytical protocols. accessdata.fda.gov.

 - Naseri S, Rosenberg-Hasson Y, Maecker HT, Avrutsky MI, Park CL.
 Demonstration of menstrual blood as a viable source for screening and diagnostic clinical applications: a pilot study.
 BMC Women's Health, 2023. bmcwomenshealth.biomedcentral.com.